xstaticxgpx/zmqpush/README.md

 `zmqpush` will take the 1st command-line argument and assign it to `logtype`.

-If no arguments are specified `logtype` is set to "syslog".
+If no argument is specified `logtype` is set to "syslog".
 This is destined to be utilized by Logstash in the filter logic.

 Examples
 =======